Binardino/Gaming_of_a_lifetime/README.md

 ## Workflow
 My workflow consisted on 3 steps - each detailed in the relevant notebook:

 **1 - Database creation**
-creating the database with SQL queries (brainstorming over the structure of the dataset, and some quality memory times to remember all those great games I played)
+creating the database with SQL queries (brainstorming over the structure of the dataset, and some quality memory times to remember all those great games I played).

 Each Workflow is detailed in its respective Notebooks.

 **2 - Data visualization & analaysis**